 *

-The content of this website is copyrighted
+The content of this website is copyrighted, please ask if you want to reproduce it publicly.

-© 2009-2022 Phil Rooksby, Maureen Rooksby & Pauline Dean
+© 2009-2023 Phil Rooksby, Maureen Rooksby & Pauline Dean

-the moral right of the authors has been asserted
+The moral right of the authors has been asserted.

-no part may be copied, by any means, without consent
+No part may be copied, by any means, without consent.

 *